How to Raise Investment for Your UAE Tech Startup Without Losing Control

 Free Zone Considerations

 The free zone in which your company is incorporated affects your ability to raise investment.
 Most UAE free zones allow foreign ownership and investment without restriction.
 However, some free zones have specific rules about the types of investors they permit or the process for transferring shares.
-Before approaching investors, confirm that your free zone structure is compatible with the investment you are seeking.

 The Tax Implications

 Investment received in exchange for equity is not taxable income — it is a capital transaction that increases the company's equity.
-However, the use of that investment — paying salaries, purchasing equipment, funding operations — will have VAT and Corporate Tax implications that need to be managed correctly.
+If the investment involves debt instruments, the interest payments may be subject to the UAE's interest limitation rules under Corporate Tax.

 Conclusion